jhu99/NetCoffee2/README.md

 ALL MANDATORY AND OPTIONAL ARGUMENTS:

--evalue	evalue used to pick the sequence similarity which has a lower e-value than evalue
+-evalue	evalue used to pick the sequence similarity which has a lower e-value than evalue, default=1e-7

 -alph	alph for sequence and topology similarity